JagGunawardana/infra_docker/README.md

 # Build

 Controlled by a good old fashioned Makefile.
 It builds the Docker, and pushes to a registry.
+You should ensure that you've logged into the registry with "docker login".

 ```
 make REGISTRY=reg_name